RavenProject/ravenwallet-android/README.md

 [![Get it on Google Play](/images/icon-google-play.png)](https://play.google.com/store/apps/details?id=com.ravencoin)

-### a completely standalone bitcoin wallet
+### a completely standalone Ravencoin wallet

-Unlike many other wallets, This wallet is a real standalone bitcoin client.
+Unlike many other wallets, This wallet is a real standalone Ravencoin client.
 There is no server to get hacked or go down, so you can always access your money.
-Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, This wallet connects directly to the bitcoin network with the fast performance you need on a mobile device.
+Using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, This wallet connects directly to the Ravencoin network with the fast performance you need on a mobile device.

 ### the next step in wallet security